RonJeffries/scriv-git-pages/index.md

 * Thoughts on Improvements - maybe in the future
 * Forum Links - forum topics relating to this booklet
-* TL; DR - summarizes settings changes!
+* TL;DR - summarizes settings changes

 * [Introduction](index.md)
 * [Style, Scrivener's and Mine](01.md)